 The stunning Faraway Bay site was discovered in 1986 by former owner Bruce Ellison.
 He secured a rare lease over 28 hectares of dramatic coastline, with a vision to create an isolated and unrivalled luxury bush camp.

-The site chosen was a protected rocky outcrop, with outstanding views of the Timor Sea and close to Western Australia’s most iconic and awesome waterfalls – the King George Falls.
+The site chosen was a protected rocky outcrop, with outstanding views of the Timor Sea.
+Also close to Western Australia’s most iconic and awesome waterfalls – the King George Falls.

 Bruce and his wife Robyn named their bay, ‘Faraway Bay’ and in 1996, opened ‘Faraway Bay – The Bush Camp’.